phillipi/pix2pix/README.md

 ```

 ### Setup training and test data
-We require training data in the form of pairs of images (A,B).
-For example, these might be pairs (label map, photo) or (bw image, color image).
+We require training data in the form of pairs of images {A,B}.
+For example, these might be pairs {label map, photo} or {bw image, color image}.
 Then we can learn to translate A to B or B to A:

 Create folder '/path/to/data' with subfolders 'A' and 'B'.
 'A' and 'B' should each have their own subfolders 'train', 'val', 'test', etc. In '/path/to/data/A/train', put training images in style 'A'.
 In '/path/to/data/B/train', put the corresponding images in style 'B'.
 Repeat same for other data splits, e.g., 'val', 'test', etc.